Title IX Compliance

 Inquiries concerning the application of Title IX and its implementing regulations may be referred to the University’s Title IX Coordinator or to the Office for Civil Rights of the U.S. Department of Education.
 This notice is also to inform you that, in keeping with the University’s policy of non-discrimination, the University has adopted a grievance procedure under Title IX for reporting claims of sex discrimination, including claims of sexual harassment.
 The Title IX grievance procedure, which pertains to how sex discrimination grievances, including claims of sexual harassment, will be handled by the University, is posted on the University’s website.
-A copy of the grievance procedure can be obtained from Dan Vander Hill, Associate Vice President for Student Development and Success, who is the University’s designated Title IX Coordinator, by calling 517-750-6367, or by visiting the Student Development and Success offices on the University’s main campus at 106 East Main Street, Spring Arbor, Michigan.
+A copy of the grievance procedure can be obtained from Kayla Knapp, Dean of Students, who is the University’s designated Title IX Coordinator, by calling 517-750-6371, or by visiting the Student Development and Success offices on the University’s main campus at 106 East Main Street, Spring Arbor, Michigan.
 Complaints under Title IX involving only University Employees should be directed to Kerry Klee-Tiesman, the Chief Human Resources Officer, at 517-750-6426 or by visiting the campus at the address above.

 Notice Regarding Title IX Training: